Alert Logic Cloud Insight – Product Tour

 I love to see all of the cool products and services that the Members of the AWS Partner Network (APN) build and bring to market.
 In the guest post below, my colleague Shawn Anderson takes you on a tour of Alert Logic’s new Cloud Insight product.

 In August, Alert Logic introduced Alert Logic Cloud Insight, which identifies vulnerabilities in operating systems and applications running on EC2 instances and configuration issues with AWS accounts and services.
-This product discovers and evaluates an AWS environment using data provided by EC2, Virtual Private Cloud, Auto-Scaling, Elastic Load Balancing, IAM, and RDS APIs.
+This product discovers and evaluates an AWS environment using data provided by EC2, Amazon VPC, Auto-Scaling, Elastic Load Balancing, IAM, and RDS APIs.
 Currently, Alert Logic is offering a 30-day free trial of Cloud Insight.

 To begin using Cloud Insight you first login to the Cloud Insight web portal and give Cloud Insight access to your AWS environment via an IAM role.
 There are step-by-step instructions provided in the product describing how you set up this access: